Munich offers a vibrant and diverse range of activities, ensuring you'll never be bored.

 Auer Dult/Market Fair (spring, summer, and fall)): A fair that’s been around since the late 1700s, this festival brings hundreds of vendors to an open-air market.
 A fairground is also on hand for children.

 Tollwood Festival (summer or winter, bi-annually): Around since the early 90s, this festival in Olympiapark, brings together various musical styles, cultural offerings, theater, art, and food, each year under a different theme.

-Angertorstraßenfest (July): this lesbian street festival, around since 2006, is part of gay pride week.
-There is a beer garden, food stalls, dance area, and information booths, located on a street in the Flockenback district.
+Angertorstraßenfest (July): This lesbian street festival, around since 2006, is part of gay pride week.
+There is a beer garden, food stalls, a dance area, and information booths, located on a street in the Flockenback district.

 Theatron Festival (August): This festival welcomes 100,000 people to this open-air music festival, in Seebuhne.
-All sorts of genres are represented, including rock, classical, pop, and hop hop.
+All sorts of genres are represented, including rock, classical, pop, and hip-hop.

-Munich also puts on some additional music festivals such as the Free and Easy Festival (rock and metal music) and the Superbloom Festival (music, art, culture, lifestyle).
+Munich also puts on some additional music festivals, such as the Free and Easy Festival (rock and metal music) and the Superbloom Festival (music, art, culture, and lifestyle).